 Does glucagon affect muscle?

-Scientifically, the epinephrine is mediated in the gluconeogenesis process which affects the cardiac and smooth muscle tissues through what’s medically known as “beta-adrenergic response”, but don’t affect directly the muscles as there is no glucagon receptors on muscles.
+Scientifically, the epinephrine is mediated in the gluconeogenesis process which affects the cardiac and smooth muscle tissues through what’s medically known as “beta-adrenergic response”, but don’t affect directly the muscles as there are no glucagon receptors on muscles.

 Normal Levels for Children, Newborn, and Adults

-What should the normal glucagon level to be?
+What should the normal glucagon level be?

 |Age||Normal Range in pg/mL|